Kalas1234/Kalash-Devtinder/README.md

  subscribe the navbar with redux store redirect to feed page once the login is successful using useNavigate hook built logout feature
+ Get the feed and add the feed in the store build the user card on feed.